HogeTatu/UE4Plugin_WebApi/README.md

 ## Getting Started

-After clone repository or download ZIP, and Place it in the plugin directory of the project.
+After clone repository or download ZIP, and Place the WebApi directory to the plugin directory of the project.

 ```
 [ProjectName]/Plugins/WebApi